hermit-os/uhyve/README.md

-# uhyve - A minimal hypervisor for RustyHermit
+# uhyve - A minimal hypervisor for Hermit

 [![crates.io](https://img.shields.io/crates/v/uhyve.svg)](https://crates.io/crates/uhyve)
 [![Slack Status](https://matrix.osbyexample.com:3008/badge.svg)](https://matrix.osbyexample.com:3008)

 ## Introduction

-uhyve is small hypervisor to boot the library operating systems [RustyHermit](https://github.com/hermitcore/libhermit-rs), which  is a unikernel operating system targeting a scalable and predictable runtime behavior for HPC and cloud environments.
+uhyve is small hypervisor to boot the [Hermit kernel](https://github.com/hermitcore/kernel), which  is a unikernel operating system targeting a scalable and predictable runtime behavior for HPC and cloud environments.

 **Warning:** At the moment uhyve grants full host file system access from within the unikernel with the permissions of the user running uhyve.
 Thus, it should not be used for applications which require isolation from the host system.